manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 access_doclists
 ~~~~~~~~~~~~~~~

-This mode is how doclist file got read.
-Optional, default value file.
+This mode defines how index's doclists file is accessed.
+Optional, default is ``file``.

-Possible values are ``file``, ``mmap``.
-Refer to :ref:`index_files_access` for detailed explanation of values.
+Possible values are ``file`` and ``mmap``.
+Refer to :ref:`index_files_access` for detailed explanation of the values.

-To read data from doclist file these types of reader might be used - file reader and mmap. ``file`` reader provides optimal performance
+Search daemon can read data from index's doclists file in 2 modes. ``file`` reader provides optimal performance
-and could be tuned with options :ref:`read_buffer_docs` and :ref:`read_buffer_hits`. ``mmap`` is file mapped into memory as :ref:`access_plain_attrs`
+and can be tuned with options :ref:`read_buffer_docs` and :ref:`read_buffer_hits`. ``mmap`` allows to map the file
-does and could provide significant performance improvement in case all index files fit in memory.
+into memory as :ref:`access_plain_attrs` does and can provide significant performance improvement in case
+you have enough free memory and all index files can fit in ram.

 .. code-block:: ini